Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 ##### DiscoveryStarted

 The endpoint is in the process of being inventoried by Hardware State Manager (HSM).
-Wait for the current discovery process to end which should result in a new LastDiscoveryStatus state being set for the endpoint.
+Wait for the current discovery operation to end which should result in a new LastDiscoveryStatus state being set for the endpoint.

 Use the following command to check the current discovery status of the endpoint: